data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 > Our [next session](./Sessions/2023/02-23-session.md) will be on Tuesday 28th February 2023 where we will be discussing [Bad data: How Governments, Politicians and the Rest of Us Get Misled by Numbers, by Georgina Sturge](https://twitter.com/grsturge).

+[Sign up to our mailing list](http://eepurl.com/ii-yWP) to hear about all our events.

 The organisers are based in Leeds and Cardiff, and the group is open to all civil servants in the UK.
 To [stay in the loop](#stay-in-the-loop), please join the #ethics channel on the [cross-government Data Science Slack workspace](https://govdatascience.slack.com)- you’ll need a public sector email address to join.
 Feel free to run one of the sessions at your own organisation too.
 All resources are included in this repo.

 While you're here, you may also want to: